sydasif/my-pandoc-book/chapters/02-python-intro.md

-# Python Programming - Introduction
+# Computer Programming - Introduction

-Inside every computer, there’s a special set of instructions that makes it work, called a computer program.
+Inside every computer, there’s a special set of instructions that makes it work—called a computer program.
 It’s the essential life force that transforms computer hardware into a functional entity.
-To help you grasp this concept, think of a computer as a piano — a beautiful instrument that remains silent without a skilled musician.
+To help you grasp this concept, think of a computer as a piano—a beautiful instrument that remains silent without a skilled musician.

 Computers, by their nature, are exceptionally proficient at executing basic operations.
 They excel in tasks such as addition and division, performing these operations at lightning speed and with flawless accuracy.